ferrisniche/nlp-for-news-and-financial-index/README.md

 exdata + index + tentative exploration.py → tentative exploration.pdf
 exdata + index + LDA调试确定.py → final.pdf
 # result
-If you want to have a quick look, please refer to final.ptf
+If you want to have a quick look, please refer to final.pdf